-This chapter provides an overview of the history of the military dictatorship in Brazil (1964-85), explaining the conditions that allowed the military to depose an elected president and to govern the country for more than two decades.
-The Institutional Act Five (AI-5) (a symbol of the authoritarianism of the regime), the Amnesty Law of 1979 and the Diretas Já (Direct Elections Now) movement are presented as milestones of the military in power and the subsequent process of democratisation.
-Lastly, it presents the rise of Jair Bolsonaro as a political figure in Brazil and his trajectory to presidency in 2018, representing the return of the military in Brazilian politics, this time through democratic elections.
+This chapter provides an overview of the history of the military dictatorship in Brazil (1964-1985), explaining the conditions that allowed the military to depose an elected president and to govern the country for more than two decades.
+The Institutional Act Five (a symbol of the authoritarianism of the regime), the Amnesty Law of 1979 and the Diretas Já (Direct Elections Now) movement are presented as milestones of the military in power and the subsequent process of democratization.
+Lastly, it presents the rise of Jair Bolsonaro as a political figure in Brazil and his trajectory to presidency in 2018, representing the return of the military in Brazilians politics, this time through democratic elections.

-1.1 The coup of 1964 and the formation of the military regime
+1.1 The Coup of 1964 and the Formation of the Military Regime

-The Brazilian military dictatorship3 started in 1964 and would last for 21 years.
-On 31 March 1964, tanks were on the streets as a military junta deposed President João Goulart and issued the Institutional Act 14 that annulled the mandate of the deputies of the left-wing parties, gave
+The Brazilian military dictatorship3 started in 1964 and would last for twenty-one years.
+On 31 March 1964, tanks were on streets as a military junta deposed president João Goulart and issued the Institutional Act 1^4 that annulled the mandate of the deputies of the left-wing parties, gave a veneer of legality to the coup d'état, and paved the way for General Castelo Branco to become president.
+What was left of the National Congress "elected" Castelo Branco on 11 April 1964 in an indirect election in which he was the one and only candidate.
+The votes of the members of the congress (361 votes and 72 abstentions) were geared by fear or by convenience, but expecting presidential elections would still happen in 1965.